IgorDuino/wg-easy-tgbot/README.md

-# Simple telegram bot template
+# Telegram bot for wg-easy

 🏃 Aiogram